Yashver1/C-Template-Advent-Of-Code-/README.md

 2. just run {day} {part} (To run you project)
    - This will first build the required files and then run it
    - Output is visible via stdout

+3. just clean
+   - This will clean all inputs and build files